Registering your child's birth

 You must complete this form before you attend your registration appointment and bring it with you to the appointment.

 Along with the completed Application to Register a Birth form, you must also bring original copies of the following identification documents:

-- father's birth certificate and passport (where father is being registered)
+- father's birth or adoption certificate and passport (where father is being registered)

 - mother and father's marriage certificate (if the mother and father are married to each other)

 - translations of any documents not in English or French

 A standard form birth certificate contains all information recorded in the Register of Births and is used to support most official and all legal applications.

 Short form birth certificate

 A short form birth certificate is a basic document which shows a person’s name, date of birth and place of birth.
 Some organisations will not accept short form certificates as evidence of identity and they cannot be used for legal applications such as to apply to marry.

 Registering your child if they were born outside of Jersey